Skip to main content

 3. Close existing server connections

-Go to chrome://net-internals/#sockets and click Flush socket pools.
+And navigate to it in Chrome.
+Then click Flush socket pools.

 Chrome Sockets page